Article Translations: (Spanish)

 - drowsiness or dizziness

-To prevent dehydration, make sure kids get plenty of fluids when they're sick or physically active.
+Making sure kids get plenty of fluids when they're sick or physically active can help protect them from getting dehydrated.

 How to keep them hydrated can depend.
 For example, a child with a sore throat may become dehydrated because drinking or eating is too painful.
 Easing the pain with acetaminophen or ibuprofen may help, and cold drinks or popsicles can soothe a burning throat while also giving fluids.

-Not all fevers need to be treated, but if your child is uncomfortable and not drinking enough fluids, you can give acetaminophen or ibuprofen to help control the fever.
+Not all fevers need to be treated, but if your child is uncomfortable and not getting enough fluids, you can give acetaminophen or ibuprofen to help control the fever.

 It's important that kids drink often during hot weather.
-Those who play sports or do other very physical activities should drink extra fluids beforehand, and then take regular drink breaks (about every 20 minutes) during the activity.
+Those who play sports or are very physically active should drink extra fluids beforehand, and then take regular drink breaks (about every 20 minutes) during the activity.
 Ideally, sports practices and competitions should be held in the early morning or late afternoon to avoid the hottest part of the day.

 Thirst is not a good early sign of dehydration.
 By the time they feel thirsty, kids might already be dehydrated.
 That's why they should start drinking before they feel thirsty and have more fluids even after thirst is quenched.